 I say that working on The Journey is a culmination of every skill that I possess and have learned from the age of 18 until now.
 I started out working in recreation and I started my own drama camp called Active Youth at George Dixon Community Centre (in Halifax, Nova Scotia).
 It was here that I wrote, produced and directed Cindy’s Shoe a musical starring youth from Uniacke Square (a community very much like Regent Park).

-I earned my theatre degree from Dalhousie University– so that prepared me for a life in the arts and as part of our training we also had learn about the technical aspects of theatre through props, lighting and sound.
-My first full time job when I graduated from theatre school was to run a not for profit organization for 2½ years.
+I earned my theatre degree from Dalhousie University– so that prepared me for a life in the arts and as part of our training, we also had learned about the technical aspects of theatre through props, lighting and sound.
+My first full-time job when I graduated from theatre school was to run a not-for-profit organization for 2½ years.
 It was there that I really honed in my administrative, organizational and project management skills.
 As the Coordinator of the Cultural Awareness Youth Group of Nova Scotia, I organized a Career Conference, choreographed and produced a huge fashion show called Fling into Spring.

 The final piece of the creative work puzzle was taking the Self Employment Business program through HRDC at Centennial College.
 When it comes to business I believe you should be on time, reliable and efficient.
 This is why I have had recurring clients.
 I believe in excellence and as you can see I have been preparing a lifetime for the contracts and opportunities that are presenting themselves to me.